Memory system

 Every decision lands one row in the fact_conflicts table with the producing stage, the detection zone, the cosine similarity (where applicable), and a reason string.
 A memory.conflict span is emitted per call.
 The English locale pack ships by default; additional locales plug in via defineLocalePack({...}).

-Fact writes set validFrom = now and leave validTo = null; supersede chains are kept intact for replay.
-Old facts are superseded, never silently overwritten — every change is auditable.
+Fact writes set validFrom = now and leave validTo = null.
+A supersede closes the old fact's validTo (it is never silently overwritten) and keeps the chain intact for replay - every change is auditable.

 text: 'I just moved to Tbilisi for the new gig.',